MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

     |       | SamplID                                           | #sample.id              | true      |
     +-------+---------------------------------------------------+-------------------------------------+

-    If the Mol_Formula header is not found the tags will still be added, but without the Mol_Formula ones.
+    If the Mol_Formula header is not found, the tags will still be added, but without the Mol_Formula ones.

 * **#exclude=test_string** - test string or regular expression to use for excluding a given header row.

-    * If a header matches the exclude string or regex then the tags are not inserted regardless of whether the headers match.
+    * If a header matches the exclude string or regex, then the tags are not inserted regardless of whether the headers match.
     * Example:

     +-------+---------------------------------------------------+---------------------------------------------------------------+